State Amplification Subject To Masking Constraints: Introduction

-\begin{itemize} \item \textbf{Achievable Regions:} Our achievability arguments are based on enumerating typical state sequences using two indices, and sending one of the indices over the channel.
-Towards this end, we construct a codebook corresponding to the codeword carrying this index (denoted by $U^n$) in such a way that reliable communication can be achieved over the state-dependent channel.
-Subsequently, we derive expressions for achievable amplification and leakage rates by determining single-letter bounds on $\frac{1}{n} I(S^n;Y^n)$ and $\frac{1}{n} I(S^n;Z^n)$ respectively, and the achievable region is established over the input probability distributions $p(u,x|s)$.
-The bounds show that the rate of the message index not only amplifies the $R_a$, but also increases the leakage $R_l$, thereby establishing a trade-off for implementation.
+The main achievability argument of the paper utilizes the transmission of a state dependent message over the state dependent channel.
+To facilitate this, we construct a (Gel'fand-Pinsker) codebook, wherein the corresponding codeword (denoted by $U^n$) carry this refinement information in such a way that reliable communication can be achieved over the state-dependent channel.
+Subsequently, we utilize this refinement information within a Wyner-Ziv coding scheme to derive expressions for the achievable amplification rates.
+In particular, we show that, even though the side information is not generated in an i.i.d. fashion, Wyner-Ziv approach can be used to facilitate amplification process.
+The leakage rates are then determined by deriving single-letter bounds on $\frac{1}{n} I(S^n;Z^n)$, and the achievable regions are established over the input probability distributions $p(u,x|s)$.
+The bounds show that the rate of the refinement message not only increases the amplification rate $R_a$, but also increases the leakage rate $R_l$, thereby establishing a trade-off for implementation.